Helping Families Build Solid Futures

-We are a Christian Clinical Group Practice that integrates clinical therapy with Christian counseling in a way that doesn’t sacrifice principles from either framework.
-We strive to meet our clients where they are at without judgement, but with care, confidence, and wisdom to help them make positive changes and take steps forward.
+We strive to meet our clients where they are at without judgement, but instead with care, confidence, and wisdom to help them make positive changes and take steps forward.
 We utilize an eclectic and holistic approach and strive to work personally with every client according to their specific needs.
-We specialize in a variety of helpful treatment modalities, including but not limited to Christian Counseling, Cognitive Behavioral Therapy (CBT), Experiential Therapy, Eye Movement Desensitization Reprocessing (EMDR), Emotionally Focused Therapy (EFT), Dialectical Behavior Therapy (DBT), Play Therapy, and Intensive Outpatient Therapy.
-We are pleased to be different from most therapeutic centers and from many therapists because we believe clients come to us seeking professional help and advice and that they are looking for direction to help them navigate their discomfort or circumstances.
+We specialize in a variety of helpful treatment modalities, including but not limited to Christian Counseling, Cognitive Behavioral Therapy (CBT), Experiential Therapy, Eye Movement Desensitization Reprocessing (EMDR), Emotionally Focused Therapy (EFT), Dialectical Behavior Therapy (DBT), Play Therapy, and Intensive Therapy.
+We are pleased to be different from other therapeutic centers and from many therapists because we believe clients come to us seeking professional help and advice and that they are looking for direction to help them navigate their discomfort or challenging circumstances.
 Our clients are wanting sound therapeutic interventions, strategies, and skills.
-Therefore, they want us, the professionals, to give them advice and expertise whenever warranted or needed.
+Therefore, they want us, the professionals, to give them advice and expertise, teach them skills, or help them attain tools whenever warranted or needed.
 We do this with the utmost care and concern and never impose our values or methods upon anyone.
 However, whenever it is applicable we are not afraid to speak the truth in love and offer the guidance and direction our clients truly need.
-If you’re ready to experience not just a listening ear but also grow in skills and knowledge and receive therapeutically sound advice, then we are glad you found us!
+If you’re ready to experience not just a listening ear but also therapeutically sound advice, then we are glad you found us!

 Why Do You Utilize Experiential Therapy?

 1. Engages All Your Senses for Optimum and Lasting Impact